AI FundamentalsModule 1

 Task 2: Constraint Injection

 Draft a prompt for a marketing email but add a strict negative constraint: "Forbidden: 'delve', 'unlock', 'comprehensive', 'tapestry'.
-Output must be under 150 words and use 100% active voice."
+Output must be under 150 words and use 100% active voice.
+The email should announce a new limited-time Eid discount for a local clothing brand in Lahore, offering 30% off all shalwar kameez suits.
+Mention free delivery within Lahore for orders above PKR 5,000."

 📺 Recommended Videos & Resources